 pharmacy benefits managers that are required to report pricing component data as detailed in section 2(J)(3).

-Each reporting entity receiving such a notification shall submit their pricing component data to MHDO for each NDC in each drug product family included in the notice in accordance with the requirements below.
+Each reporting entity receiving such a notification shall submit their pricing component data to the MHDO for each NDC in each drug product family included in the notice in accordance with the requirements below.

 Submission Method.
 Data files must be submitted via the MHDO Prescription Drug Price Data Portal web interface (https://mhdo.maine.gov/pharma_portal/).
 E-mail attachments shall not be accepted.